About Our School

 Director & Founding Teacher Leader

 Amanda is an educational leader committed to collaborative learning that engages students, staff, families and the community.
 Amanda began her journey by receiving a Bachelor of Science degree in Music, from the University of Wisconsin – River Falls, where she studied vocal-choral music education.
 Upon completion of her undergraduate degree, she immediately dove into family life and utilized her experience as she developed a new identity of being a Mom.
 After many other adventures, Amanda set off down the path of self-exploration which offered grace, refinement, and growth, in the interest of child development; observing the unique gifted qualities each child possesses.
 In the spring of 2019, Amanda completed her Montessori Primary Training at the Montessori Training Center of Minnesota.
 Thus, earning the highest, internationally recognized Association Montessori Internationale (AMI) credential.
 In the spring of 2020, Amanda completed her Master of Arts in Education from Saint Catherine University in Saint Paul, Minnesota.
-In her free time Amanda enjoys time with family and friends, baking, yoga, almond flavored lattes, adventures in nature and being at home in Minneapolis.
+In her free time Amanda enjoys time with family and friends, baking, yoga, almond flavored lattes, adventures in nature and being at home in Saint Paul.

 Assistants